Dissertation Submission: Quick Guide

 EXPLANATION OF PAGINATION—Printed v.
-Not-Printed: While page numbers are not printed on the Title and Copyright pages, these pages still count (they are pages i and ii), which is why your Acknowledgements page is page iii.
+Not-Printed: While page numbers are not printed on the Title, Signature and Copyright pages, these pages still count (they are pages i and ii), which is why your Acknowledgements page is page iii.

 If your dissertation is over 300 pages you should create two volumes within the single PDF.
 Each volume should contain a title page duplicating the title page of the first volume.
 Label the title page Volume I of II, Volume II of II, etc. under the title.
 Place the table of contents at beginning of the first volume (you do not need more than one table of contents).
 Page numbering should continue from one volume to the next, not counting the second title page.
 The bibliography may be placed at the end of the final volume.

 At this time, all expected PhD recipients must submit to the UMI/ProQuest site.
 Ensure that you have converted your file into a single PDF and do the following: